yanivno/github-copilot-webapp-workshop/README.md

    - ```assign myself to issue #1 in my-demo-repo github repository```
    - ```add a comment to issue #1 in my-demo-repo github repository with the text "this is a test comment"```
    - ```label issue #1 in my-demo-repo github repository with "kind/bug"```

+## Lab #6 : Code Review with Copilot Chat
+### Code Review with Copilot Chat

+>This Lab is designed for Visual Studio Code.

+   GitHub Copilot can review your code and provide feedback.
+Where possible, Copilot's feedback includes suggested changes which you can apply with a couple of clicks.
+   - Open the `app.py` file
+   - In MacOS press [Cmd+Shift+P] | in Windows [Ctrl+Shift+P] po open the command pallette and prompt: GitHub Copilot: Review and comment
+   - GitHub Copilot will suggest code improvements, which you can choose to accept, reject, or skip to move on to the next suggestion.
+You'll also find the complete suggestions in the comments section.